What's happening with New Manchester Walks

 • Meet outside the hotel on Peter Street.

-• Please book through Quaytickets to avoid disappointment.
+• Please book through Quaytickets or eventbrite to avoid disappointment.

 Hear the history, soak in the sleek style and lounge in its luxurious locations.
 Then, when the tour’s over, take tea and tiffin or a tipple in the Octagon bar.
 What a great way of spending two hours or so!